seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Thou, like an exorcist, hast conjured up
 My mortified spirit.
 Now bid me run,
 And I will strive with things impossible;
 Yea, get the better of them.
-What’s to do?
+What's to do?

 **BRUTUS**
 A piece of work that will make sick men whole.